nathancharlesjones/STM32F103C8T6-breakout-board/README.md

 # Suggested Configurations

 ## Minimum components
-- Cost: Approximately $8.19 per board on JLCPCB (in quantities of 10)
+- Cost: Approximately $2.03 per board on JLCPCB (in quantities of 10) + the cost of the MCU
+  - $8.19 per board to use the STM32F103C8T6
   - $3.98 per board to use the STM32L151C8T6 instead of the STM32F103
   - $5.20 per board to use the STM32F302CBT6 instead of the STM32F103
 - The minimum components required for the MCU to operate plus a reset button, power LED, and user LED.